RuneLabsxyz/attestations/SNIP-XXX.md

 1. **Interoperability**: A common interface for all attestation types
 2. **Composability**: Attestations can reference and build upon other attestations
-3. **Privacy Options**: Support for both public and privacy-preserving attestations
+3. **Privacy Options**: Due to its free schema system, privacy-preserving attestations are supported, in the same way as fully-fledged ones.
-4. **Flexibility**: Extensible schema system for different attestation types
-5. **Trust Management**: Built-in verification and validity management

 ## Specification